-Over this reporting period, the Academy Trust received a General Annual Grant of £5,440k (including the Teachers' Pay and Pension Grants) which is the primary mechanism for funding the schools objectives.
-We have spent £5,178k on the academies primary educational operational expenditure together with a transfer of £17.1k from GAG to support our role in school sports and £260k to support capital investments.
-This means we are carrying a GAG balance of nil through to the next period.
+Over this reporting period, the Academy Trust received a General Annual Grant of £5,911k (including the Teachers' Pay and Pension Grants) which is the primary mechanism for funding the schools objectives.
+We have spent £5,653k on the academies primary educational operational expenditure together with a transfer of £17.8k from GAG to support our role in school sports and £146k to support capital investments.
+This results in carrying a GAG balance of £95k through to the next period.

 The income relating to pupil premium remained at the same rate as the prior reporting period at £935 per eligible pupil.
 The specific interventions relating to Pupil Premium are highlighted earlier in this report.
 The expenditure is supplemented by GAG as some interventions support a wider student population than just those who are identified as warranting pupil premium intervention.
+However, an increase in numbers eligible for Pupil Premium has seen a balance of £12k carried forward to next year.